saberland/saber/README.md

 ---

 [![NPM version](https://badgen.net/npm/v/saber)](https://npmjs.com/package/saber) [![NPM downloads](https://badgen.net/npm/dm/saber)](https://npmjs.com/package/saber) [![CircleCI](https://badgen.net/circleci/github/egoist/saber/master)](https://circleci.com/gh/egoist/saber/tree/master)

 **Please consider [donating](https://www.patreon.com/egoist) to this project's author, [EGOIST](#author), to show your ❤️ and support.**

-## IN DEVELOPMENT

-Saber is still __in development__.
-Do __not__ use it for production.
-It is missing major features and the interface should be considered extremely unstable.

-If you're feeling adventurous, though, read ahead...

 ## Quick Overview